cloudnative-pg/cloudnative-pg/docs/src/security.md

 !!!
 Important
     Please refer to the ["Password authentication"](https://www.postgresql.org/docs/current/auth-password.html)
     section in the PostgreSQL documentation for details.

-You can disable management of the `postgres` user password via secrets by setting `enableSuperuserAccess` to `false`.

 !!!
 Note
     The operator supports toggling the `enableSuperuserAccess` option.
 When you